 - PORT and GND can be added directly from the tool bar at the top of the software (labeled “PORT” and “GND”)

 - All other elements can be added by Ctrl+L then type the name of the element, e.g. RES or CAP, and you will find it in the list that appears.

 - Special components: MVIA1P (special via to ground) must be copied from the Design for Components Schematic in the template provided.

 Setup the simulation by going to Options->Project Options->Frequencies and setting the range from 0 to 4 GHz in 0.01Ghz steps.
 Hit Apply and make sure replace is selected.

 Add a Rectangular graph, Project->Add Graph.
 Then Right-Mouse Click->Add Measurement.

 Add a measurement of magnitude of S11 (port 1 to port 1), S21 (port 1 to port 2), S31 (port 1 to port 3), and S41 (port 1 to port 4) in dB scale.
 Add marker on S11 and S31 curves at 0.95GHz.
 You should see the image below with similar magnitude values.

 Real Transmission Line Implementation

 Create a new schematic and call it “BranchLine real”.
-Add four MLIN elements, four ports and an MSUB.
+Add four MLIN elements, four ports.
 MLIN are transmission lines with a microstrip transmission line realization – this model incorporates the non-idealities of a microstrip transmission line and depends on the specific stackup of your substrate.
 The MSUB from the Global Definitions has the correct information for our workshop.
 Do not add an MSUB block!